 What are the hours of the UPK Program and where will the classes be held?

 The UPK Program will run Monday through Friday from 8:30 a.m. to 1:30 p.m. and will follow the calendar provided by the SJCC/TSL Adventures.
-For the 2025-26 school year, the district will be partnering with the Schenectady Jewish Community Center (2565 Balltown Road) and TSL Adventures (1050 Troy-Schenectady Road) to offer 40 slots between these two different locations.
+For the 2026-27 school year, the district will be partnering with the Schenectady Jewish Community Center (2565 Balltown Road) and TSL Adventures (1050 Troy-Schenectady Road and 3 Horstman Drive) to offer 66 slots between these two different locations.

 What activities are involved in the UPK Program?

 The NCSD UPK Program will be a play-based program which provides opportunities of all kinds for children to learn through play.
-Teachers will develop lessons based on the New York State Prekindergarten Foundation of Common Core.
+Teachers will develop lessons based on the New York State Prekindergarten Learning Standards.
 The daily schedule will include activities such as Circle Time, Centers and Small Group Activities, Gross Motor Activities, Art, Music, Cooking, Library and Enrichment.

 No religious instruction will take place during and/or as part of the UPK Program.